shantnu/Path/content/Interviewing-Spiritually.md

  If you don't believe in God, replace *he* with the Inner Teacher, Higher Self, Buddha Nature or the Universal Intelligence.

+There are 2 parts to this:

+*I am only here to be truly helpful.*

+You only want the job if you can be helpful.
+You don't want a job where you are not 100% useful.
+This might be hard if you are unemployed or in a job you hate, but you need this attitude.
+You are doing God's work, you must do it with love and dedication.

+*I do not have to worry about what to say or do, because he who sent me will guide me.*

+If this job would be perfect for you, the Universe will speak through you.
+You don't need to think about what you will say, but trust that the Spirit will say the right things, through you.

 This became my mantra before every interview.
 Earlier, I was always tense, stressful and angry.
 I took the usual idiotic advice given by recruiters: Act interested in the company, ask them leading questions etc. But this only made me sound desperate (at least to myself). *Please sirrr, gimme job sirrr, I'll do anything, clean your car, wash your clothes, sirrr*.